fbssaejun/truckers/README.md

 * `bundle install`
 * `rake db:create`
 * `rails db:migrate`
-* `rails server` and the application is up and running
+* `rails s -b 0.0.0.0` and the application is up and running

 ### Scenario